|Colorful Spring Wildflowers on Coyote Hills

 Standing on the parking area near the visitor center and using my compact super-zoom camera to look up

-and zoom in on other higher hilltops behind the visitor center, I saw more California poppy on other higher
+and zoom in near the hilltop of the Red Hill behind the visitor center, I saw more California poppy near Red

 So, visitors may have to prepare to hike up to these higher hilltops to explore these additional fields of

 California poppies and to enjoy more spectacular panoramic views.

 Roadside huge field of yellow wildflowers.
 The background is the southern part of the long chain of rolling hills